- Worker rights and responsibilities

 - would like to do a voluntary service (“Volontariat”) lasting up to three months (regardless of whether they are currently studying in Austria, a third country, or in the EU), or

-- are studying in Austria and the internship can be credited towards their studies (regardless of how long the internship lasts), or
+- are studying in Austria and the internship can be credited towards their studies, or

 - are studying in a third country (or completed their studies in a third country within the last two years) and would like to do an internship lasting for three to six months.